Pest Management Fact Sheet #5034

-To control Sawtoothed merchant grain beetles, first try to locate the main source of infestation.
+To control sawtoothed and merchant grain beetles, first try to locate the source of infestation.
 Remove all dishes and food from cabinets and check for signs of insects.
 All insects in food should be killed before the food is discarded.
 Infested foods packaged or stored in paper, waxed paper, metal, and some glass containers can be placed in an oven for one hour at 135°F or in a freezer at 0°F for six days to kill all stages of the insect.
 After removal of the foods, thoroughly vacuum all cabinets, drawers, etc., with special attention to cracks and crevices.
 Always be sure that the insects in food or in the vacuum bag are killed or confined so they cannot escape to start another infestation elsewhere.

 To lessen the chances of grain beetle infestations, store food in glass, plastic or metal containers with tight fitting lids.

 If you find beetles in newly purchased foods, report the infestations to the place of purchase.
 That way the problem can be traced to its source and cleared up.
-Remember that the trend toward home use of raw and unground grains increases the likelihood of infestation by sawtoothed grain beetles and other pantry pests.
+Remember that the trend toward home use of raw and unground grains increases the likelihood of infestation by grain beetles and other pantry pests.